 Serialisation of Leo Tolstoy's epic novel of Russian society during the Napoleonic wars, War and Peace finishes.

-- Portrait of the Day: Mary Seacole
+- COMING HOME: Mary Seacole